BasedLinux/bsd/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   A clear and concise description of what the bug is.

-  If you have a problem with a specific package or NixOS, you probably want to file an issue at https://github.com/NixOS/nixpkgs/issues.
+  If you have a problem with a specific package or BasedLinux, you probably want to file an issue at https://github.com/BasedLinux/bsdpkgs/issues.
 -->

 ## Steps To Reproduce